Updated: August 23, 2020

 But what made me decide to do it?
 Wasn’t I aware of the risks?
 Wasn’t I afraid to fail?

 Honestly, I didn’t know how much risk was really involved in my decision until a few weeks after I resigned.
-Since I’ve done a number of freelance work before, I thought that the transition wouldn’t be so hard – and earning money wouldn’t be a problem.
+Since I’ve done several freelance work before, I thought that the transition wouldn’t be so hard.
+And earning money wouldn’t be a problem.

-I knew it would be hard but I did my best to banish the idea that I would end up with negative net worth, living off an allowance from my parents while I look for a new job that will take be back to the corporate world.
+I knew it would be hard but I did my best to banish the idea that I would end up with negative net worth.
+That I’d be living off an allowance from my parents while I look for a new job that will take me back to the corporate world.

 And as I recall those years when I struggled to get to where I am today.
 I realize that there were several times that I failed.